- MyRegent Portal

 We recommend that you take full advantage of all available online resources.

-As our staff will be working remotely, all calls and emails will be answered as expeditiously as possible.
-You may contact us for assistance by email: email@example.com or by phone at 757-352-4150.
-In order to properly assist you, please leave a message by clearly stating your name, phone number and the purpose of your call.
+You may contact us for assistance by email: firstname.lastname@example.org or by phone at 757-352-4424.
 No fines or fees will be charged for overdue items while the University is closed.
 Thank you for your patience and understanding.
 God Bless.

 First Time Users - Register Your ILLiad Account